esvin/angular-web-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Learning

+# Angular.json
+Workspace configuration is created at the top level of the workspace.
+This is where you can set per-project defaults for CLI comand options, and specify configurations to use when the CLI builds a project.

+# Package.json
+Configures npm package dependencies that are available to all projects in the workspace.

+# Package-lock.json
+Provides version information fo all packages intalled into node_modules by npm client.

+# Karma.conf.js

+Is a Partial Karma configuration file.
+The CLi constructs the full runtime conf in memory.

+# Tsconfig.json

+The base Typescript configuration for projects in the workspace.
+All other conf files inherit form this base file.

+# Tslint.json

+Default TSLit conf for the projects.
+TSLint will be deprecated and ESLint as standard linter for both TS and JS.

+# Interpolation Binding Sintax {{}}

+It allows to present a component's property directly inside a HTML Tag.

+# @Component

+Is adecorator function that specifies the Angular metadata for component